 Throughout the 1920's, the trickle of pilgrims became a flood of large numbers, for whom eventually a Pilgrim Hospice was opened (a hospice is technically the name of a place of hospitality for pilgrims) and in 1931, a new Holy House encased in a small pilgrimage church was dedicated, and the statue translated there with great solemnity.
 In 1938 that church was enlarged to form the Anglican Shrine, more or less as we know it today.
 Fr Patten combined the posts of Vicar and Priest Administrator of the Shrine until his death in 1958.

 As pilgrim numbers continued to grow, so did the needs of those who came.
 St Joseph’s House was opened for pilgrims with special needs and Richeldis House opened in 1991 to provide yet more accommodation.

 In recent years urgent work has been required on the College buildings bordering Knight Street - originally part of the Community of S. Augustine and latterly accommodation and facilities for priests.
 S. Augustine's House was extensively rebuilt and restored and its Library beautifully refurbished.
-(See What's New) 2016 will see the opening of similarly restored College residences.
+2016 saw the opening of similarly restored College residences.